partlyhuman/qchord/README.md

 ![PCB rendering](docs/screenshot-pcb.png)

 A rewriteable reproduction QCard PCB using SMD components.
 The flash module uses a TSOP32 package.
+It can be reprogrammed after assembly with the programmer adapter below, and write-protected with a solder jumper

 BOM: